TEALSK12/introduction-to-computer-science/lab_26.md

 # What Goes Up...

-In this lab, you will use everything you’ve learned about loops and conditionals to construct a simple model for gravity.
+In this lab, you will use everything you've learned about loops and conditionals to construct a simple model for gravity.

 ## Channeling Newton

 1. Create a SNAP program with a background that looks like an outside scene.
-Add a single sprite that looks like an object of your choice (a brick or a ball would work well) and place it so it is touching the “ground.”
+Add a single sprite that looks like an object of your choice (a brick or a ball would work well) and place it so it is touching the "ground."

-1. Write code for your sprite so that, when the green flag is clicked, the object moves to the top of the stage and “falls” towards the bottom at a constant speed.
+1. Write code for your sprite so that, when the green flag is clicked, the object moves to the top of the stage and "falls" towards the bottom at a constant speed.

-1. What happens in your program when the object hits the “ground”?
+1. What happens in your program when the object hits the "ground"?
 Is that an accurate model of how gravity works on Earth?
 <br/>
 <br/>
 <br/>